 - Star Wars: Rebels animated series (TV) (set five years before A New Hope, with an epilogue set in the aftermath of Return of the Jedi)

-- Andor (TV) (TBC, but set in the same time period as Star Wars: Rebels)
+- Andor (TV) (Set in the same time period as Star Wars: Rebels)

 - Rogue One: A Star Wars Story (movie) (ends moments before A New Hope starts)